Mahmudiyah rape and killings: Anthony W. Yribe

 Yribe was initially charged with obstructing the investigation, specifically, dereliction of duty and making a false statement.
 In exchange for his testimony against the other men, the government dropped the charges against Yribe and he was given an other than honorable discharge.

 Others

 Justin Watt

-Watt, the whistleblower, received a medical discharge and is now running a computer business.
-He says that he received death threats after coming forward; however, starting in 2010, he was asked by the US Army Center for the Army Profession and Ethic (CAPE) at West Point, New York, to be interviewed and speak before Army Profession audiences about his decision to report the crimes in accordance with his moral obligation to uphold the Army Ethic.
+Watt, the whistleblower, received a medical discharge and as of 2009 was running a computer business.
+He says that he received death threats after coming forward; but in 2010, he was asked by the US Army Center for the Army Profession and Ethic (CAPE) at West Point, New York, to be interviewed and speak before Army Profession audiences about his decision to report the crimes in accordance with his moral obligation to uphold the Army Ethic.

 Survivors

-Muhammed and Ahmed Qassim Hamza al-Janabi, the surviving brothers of murder victim Abeer Qassim Hamza al-Janabi, are being raised by an uncle, according to testimony in the courts-martial of Cortez, Barker and Spielman.
+Muhammed and Ahmed Qassim Hamza al-Janabi, the surviving brothers of murder victim Abeer Qassim Hamza al-Janabi, were being raised by an uncle, according to testimony in the courts-martial of Cortez, Barker and Spielman.